Ksarelto/simple-crud-api/README.md

 ## How to install

-1. Download folder with application from repository or clone repository to your computer.
+1. Download folder with application from repository or clone repository to your computer ( branch is "develop-crud-api")
 2. Open the folder in yout IDE
 3. In command line run command "npm install" to install all dependencies.
+4. Create .env file and add variable "PORT=3000"
-4. The application is ready to work
+5. The application is ready to work

 ## How to run application